rankill/RuleOfThumb/README.md

 - **Shell**: Main component where the header and footer are rendered and any component that you want to keep throughout the navigation

-- **Shared**: It will contain all the elements shared by the different modules of the platform, such as components, services, policies, etc.
+- **Shared**: It will contain all the elements shared by the different modules of the platform, such as components, services, directives, etc.

 - **Modules**: They are the main modules (Pages) of the platform